tianon/docker-brew-ubuntu-core/CONTRIBUTING.md

 8. The new images are published on https://hub.docker.com

 Please feel free to open issues and discuss these images.
-You can submit pull requests to update the scripts, but submitting pull requests the the arch-* branches to update the image does not work and only upsets the pig, or something like that.
+You can submit pull requests to update the scripts, but submitting pull requests to the `arch-*` branches to update the images does not work and only upsets the pig, or something like that.